Vinod-Kontham-56/Apple-Retail-Sales-Analysis-/README.md

 where previous_year is not Null;
 ```
 19. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
+20. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
-20. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
+21. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
-21. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.
+22. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.

 ### Bonus Question